ekataglobal/solrcloud_manager/README.md

 For a given collection, restore a backup created by this tool into that collection.
 Assumes the backup was created by this tool, and that the directory was a shared filesystem.

-**copy**: (Experimental)
+**copycollection**: (Experimental)
-Provides a method of doing **cross cluster** bulk data deployment.
-Several caveats:
+Provides a method for copying collection index data into another collection, even **across solrcloud clusters** Some caveats:

-1. The collection MUST exist in both clusters.
+1. Both collections MUST already exist.
-1. The collections in each cluster MUST have the same number of slices.
+1. The collections MUST have the same number of slices.
 Hashing MUST be identical, and there's no check for this!
 1. The collection you're copying into should be empty - if it isn't, solr may silently decide a slice is newer than the data you're trying to copy, and fail to do so.